Constitution of Kenya (1963): Independence Conference of 1960

 At this conference that it was decided that Kenya's constitution would be based on the Westminster model.
 Both the Kenyan delegation and British government brought demands to the table which were not agreed on and so this conference ended with no formal decisions made.

 Independence Conference of 1962

 Political animosity continued between the KADU and KANU.
 Their disagreements also took attention from the needs of native Kenyans who were not well-represented at these conferences.

 Independence Conference of 1963

 Jomo Kenyatta became the Prime Minister of Kenya after the 1963 general election which resulted in the KANU being the dominant political party in Kenya.
 As a result, the political tensions that had been present at previous Independence Conferences were absent at this final conference.
-The Independence Conferences took place between September 25 and October 19, 1963 and the Independence Constitution was finally completed.
-On December 12, 1963 Kenya officially declared its independence.
+The Independence Conferences took place between 25 September and 19 October 1963 and the Independence Constitution was finally completed.
+On 12 December 1963 Kenya officially declared its independence.